palak-kaur-sodhi/SQL-Challenges/Dannys_dinner/dannys_dinner.md

 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

 ## Dataset and ER Diagram:
-Three tables have been given: Sales, Menu and Members. check <a href="https://github.com/palak-kaur-sodhi/SQL-Challenges/blob/main/Dannys_dinner/create_dannys_dinner.sql"> Dannys Dinner Data </a> to explore more about data.
+Three tables have been given: Sales, Menu and Members.
+Check <a href="https://github.com/palak-kaur-sodhi/SQL-Challenges/blob/main/Dannys_dinner/create_dannys_dinner.sql"> Dannys Dinner Data </a> to explore more about data.
 <br><br><b> ER Diagram for the dataset: </b>
 <br><img width="500" height ="250" alt="ER_dannys_dinner" src="https://github.com/palak-kaur-sodhi/SQL-Challenges/assets/128562893/f369755f-1a42-49b2-b74b-175372c9f91d">